ttscoff/popclipextensions/README.md

 * Hold Command (⌘) when clicking to add an extra line break between entries.
 * Hold Option (⌥) to append with no extra whitespace.

+### FixPoorlyObscuredEmails

+Fixes emails obscured in a "support AT mydomain DOT com" fashion.

+Hold Option to also open a new email compose window for each matched address.
+This feature does not require edit capability in the current field.

 ### Markdown to Mindmap

 Takes a selection of plain text containing markdown headlines, list items and paragraphs and converts it into a format ready for pasting into a mind mapping application (such as MindNode, MindManager or MindMeister) as separate nodes/topics.